 NCAA “National Collegiate” Women’s Hockey

-Welcome to the 2022-2023 NCAA Women’s Hockey Pairwise Calculator!
+Welcome to the 2019-2020 NCAA Women’s Hockey Pairwise Calculator!
 Using this tool, you can play around with the results of this year’s women’s college hockey season and see its effect on the Pairwise Rankings.
-With the NCAA’s move to NPI for women’s hockey this season, BC Interruption is currently the only place on the internet with accurate NCAA Women’s Hockey Pairwise Rankings.

 When it’s conference tournament time, check back here to find our annual Tournament Predictor: You’ll be able to enter your predicted results for the conference tournaments in an easy-to-use bracket setup and see the resulting Pairwise Rankings.
-You can see the 2022 version here.
+You can see last year’s version here.

 Simple instructions to get you started: